 As with sole proprietorship and partnership status, S-Corp taxation considers the LLC a pass-through entity, which means income passes through the company and into the hands of the owners.
 At this point, taxes are applied at the same rate as those of individual taxpayers.

 S-Corps use Form 1120S to file their taxes, which is used to report the income, losses, and dividends of shareholders.
 S-Corp shareholders do not pay self-employment taxes, which is the primary advantage of S-Corp status compared to sole proprietorship or partnership.

 Generally, S-Corp tax status is beneficial if the company is profitable enough to pay the owners a salary and at least $10,000 in annual distributions so the owners can be taxed as employees and not pay self-employment taxes.
 It costs more to run an S-Corp than an LLC due to additional bookkeeping and payroll expenses.
 Thus, the tax benefits should be more than the additional costs for an S-Corp status to make financial sense.

-In New York, LLCs need to file a biennial report, also known as a statement of information, to remain in good standing.
+In New York, LLCs need to file a New York biennial statement to remain in good standing.
 The fee is $9 and it’s due by the end of the anniversary month of LLC formation every two years.
 LLCs must also pay an annual fee in an amount that’s based on the gross income of the LLC.
 The fee is due by the end of the anniversary month of the LLC formation each year.

-Starting an LLC in New York is a straightforward process, but it does take time and involves several fee payments.
-To make sure you’re in full compliance with the law, you might want to consult an attorney or hire an online service such as LegalZoom.
+Starting an LLC in New York is a straightforward process, but it does take time and involves several filing fees.
+Here are the costs associated with starting an LLC in New York.
+To make sure you’re in full compliance with the law, you might want to consult an attorney or hire an online LLC formation service.
 The last thing you want is for your newly created LLC to run afoul of the law and face fines or other restrictions.